vjanagaran/poultryco/docs/PROJECT_SUMMARY_AND_NEXT_STEPS.md

 **Last Updated:** October 26, 2025
 **Next Review:** November 2, 2025
-**Status:** Web Complete | Mobile In Progress | On Track for Q4 Launch
+**Status:** Web 98% Complete (Messaging ✅) | Mobile In Progress | On Track for Q4 Launch

 ---

-**🎉 PoultryCo is well-positioned for success with a solid foundation, clear roadmap, and executable plan.
-The next 2-3 months are critical for delivery and market validation.**
+**🎉 PoultryCo is well-positioned for success with a solid foundation, complete messaging system, and clear roadmap.
+The next 1-2 weeks focus on completing Stream integration and notifications to reach 100% web platform completion.**